BrenoBaiardi/ikrpg/README.md

 This project is not affiliated with or endorsed by _Privateer Press_ or _Steamforged Games_ and claims no ownership over their material.

+### *No IP content included*
+This module does **not** include any copyrighted material from the Iron Kingdoms RPG.
+To use all features of this system, **users must supply their own content** from the official books they legally own.

+- No Character classes, archetypes, races and career options.
+- No Spells, abilities, and item data (weapons, armor, equipment)
+- No Creature stats, bestiary entries, and lore descriptions
+- Does not include any artwork, tokens or map assets
+- The frameworks to allow the management of those items will be present, but blank for filling.

+This project provides only the rules engine, character-sheet layouts and automation tools.
+No proprietary text, images or compendium entries are distributed with the module.
 ---

 ## 💡 Contributions & Feedback